Raiders of the Lost Horcrux:

 The first question, of course, was whether or not we could safely assume that Regulus Black and the mysterious R.A.B. were the same person.

 I really did think we could.
 And if I had turned out to be wrong, I would have had plenty of company.
-The fandom as a whole had pretty well unilaterally accepted that Regulus Black was R.A.B. and I could see no reason to raise objections.
+The fandom as a whole had pretty well unilaterally accepted that Regulus Black was R.A.B. and I could see no reason to raise objections to this conclusion.
 Rowling had not given us anything upon which a reasonable objection could be based.

 So.
 We already knew that if Regulus Black was indeed R.A.B., then he had certainly known about at least one of the Horcruxes.